CatherineTrevor/gothenburg-netball/README.md

 This was intended to be included in the original release, however for now it will be emailed to potential members and will be deployed in a future release, as part of the digital requirements in Feature 1.

+**Feature 5:** Latest news.
+This was intended for inclusion in the first release, but will be a future feature, linked to the Netball Sweden site, based on the information members are looking for, once we have regular attendees.

+**Feature 6:** Future matches and tours.
+This was intended for inclusion in the first release, but will be a future feature once play starts again and there is information to give.

+**Feature 7:** Submit email form.
+Once completed the form does not submit the visitors information.
+This will be changed in a future release when I have the knowledge to do so.

 ## Structure

 The website is structured into four pages: Home | What is netball? | Get in touch | Photo gallery